Usage

 Templating

-Templates are done by using Go templates.
+Templates are done by using Go templates extended with sprig functions.
 Examples of how to write these templates can be found in this article and in the example recipe.

 The following context is available on the templates: